sandeshShahapur/ADeveloperHasNoName/content/blogs/Fixing-the-TypeScript-Error-TS2792-Cannot-Find-Module/index.md

 2. Determine the compatible version:

-   Refer to the module’s documentation, changelog, or issue tracker to find a version compatible with your project’s configuration.
+   Refer to the module’s documentation, changelog, issue tracker, or try trial and error to find a version compatible with your project’s configuration.

 3. Modify your `package.json` file: